 Hoop Dreams (1994)

-In 25 words or less: The true-life documentary of two talented ghetto kids from Chicago as they chase their dreams of playing pro hoop from grade school to college.
+In 25 words or less: The true-life documentary of two talented kids from the ghettos of Chicago as they chase their dreams of playing pro hoop from grade school to college.

 Cast: William Gates, Arthur Agree, Emma and Curtis Gates, Sheila and Arthur Agee